pranabpaul-tech/aks-trform-mysqlha/README.md

 # aks-trform-mysqlha
-A repository to demonstrate high availability using Kubernetes Statefulset in AKS.
-Used MySQL as the Stateful database.
+A repository to implement high availability on MySQL running as Statefulset in Kubernetes.
 Also implemented AKS cluster, ACR, and Key Vault using Terraform template.